n0sys/TryHackMe-Writeup/Wonderland/README.md

 img                     [Status: 301, Size: 0, Words: 1, Lines: 1, Duration: 188ms]
 r                       [Status: 301, Size: 0, Words: 1, Lines: 1, Duration: 157ms]
 ```
-The directory fuzzing was successful and we find a way to keep going.
+The directory fuzzing was successful and we find a way to continue.
 Upon visiting /r we got the following
 ```
 Keep Going.
 "Would you tell me, please, which way I ought to go from here?"